buiducnhat/google-places-crawler/README.md

 2. `query`: for searching in `Google maps`
    - Example: hotel, drink, cà phê, sửa ô tô

+3. `size`: for multiple pages (tabs) of browser, quickly crawl data but cost more memory
+   - Example: 10

+4. `headless`: for debug, unhide the browser, recommended true
+   - Example: true

 ### Command for start

 ```